 I get together with my college friends once a week for dinner.
 Each week we alternate who hosts, and if you’re not hosting, you bring a bottle of wine for everyone to enjoy.
 Pretty sweet deal, right?
 I absolutely love our little tradition and look forward to catching up with my girls each week.

-Last time I hosted dinner, I made basa fish tacos with all the fixings.
+Last time I hosted dinner, I made basa fish tacos with all the fixings — and today I’m sharing the recipes for my favourite 3 Fresh & Festive Taco Toppings!
 I really enjoy authentic Mexican food, and could happily eat it everyday for the rest of my life.
 The flavours are so fresh and festive!